 Being the logical person that I am, I started in Gallery 1 and ended in Gallery 15.
 This logical route throughout the fifteen gallery rooms took me ever higher in the building, climbing the stairs (as oppose to using the lifts) to the second and third floors, and across open plan walkways.
 Passing by interesting and visually moving contemporary artwork along the way such as the blue papier-mâché ‘Jerusalem Donkey’ by Mia Feuer and the detailed portrait ‘Ljubica’ by Jelena Bulajic.
 However, ever present when strolling across the walkways from the main gallery rooms was this lingering unfamiliar, yet familiar smell much like odours that emanate from dirty, greasy mechanical repair workshops.
+Or was it the smell of burnt rubber or freshly laid asphalt?
 Higher and higher in the gallery I went and my brain still couldn’t connect the smell with an object or activity.
 Perhaps they were doing maintenance work somewhere in the building or perhaps the smell was permeating into the gallery from a nearby building site.

 Reaching the top of the building and the end of the exhibitions in Gallery 14, I made my way back down the stairs to the lower ground floor, curious to see what was in the final room: Gallery 15.
 When first approaching the room, all my eyes could see was an empty stark room with bright florescent light, white walls and a floor the colour of grey-black molasses.
 Void of any colourful artwork like I had just seen in the previous galleries.
 Perhaps no artist exhibiting here?
 The smell stronger than ever in Gallery 15.
 As I walked up to the glass railing and peered over the edge at the grey-black floor became midnight, an uneasy feeling suddenly overwhelmed me.